Boogie Woogie

 See the companion Boogie Woogie Bubble post.

-In addition to p5, I use the stdlib javascript library (to
+In addition to p5, I use the stdlib javascript library (for

 binomial random deviates, and to sample the population).
 I also